instagibbs/bolts/02-peer-protocol.md

 The `option_anchors` allows HTLC transactions to "bring their own fees" by attaching other inputs and outputs, hence the modified signature flags.

-### Committing Updates So Far: `commitment_signed_eltoo`

-When a node has changes for the shared commitment for an eltoo channel, it can apply them, sign the resulting transaction (as defined in [BOLT #3](03-transactions.md)), and send a `commitment_signed_eltoo` message.

-Once the recipient of `commitment_signed_eltoo` checks the signatures and knows it has a valid new commitment transaction, it replies with its own `commitment_signed_eltoo` message over the same transactions to finalize the update.

-1. type: 32772 (`commitment_signed_eltoo`)
-2. data:
-   * [`channel_id`:`channel_id`]
-   * [`signature`:`update_signature`]
-   * [`signature`:`settlement_signature`]

-#### Requirements

-A sending node:
-  - during their turn(or when attempting to cause the counter-party to yield):
-    - MUST NOT send a `commitment_signed_eltoo` message that does not include any updates.
-    - MAY send a `commitment_signed_eltoo` message that only alters the fee.
-  - otherwise:
-    - MUST NOT include any changes

-A receiving node:
-  - during another's turn:
-    - once all pending updates are applied:
-      - if `update_signature` is not valid for its local commitment transaction OR non-compliant with LOW-S-standard rule <sup>[LOWS](https://github.com/bitcoin/bitcoin/pull/6769)</sup>:
-        - MUST send a `warning` and close the connection, or send an `error` and fail the channel.
-      - if `settlement_signature` is not valid for its local commitment transaction OR non-compliant with LOW-S-standard rule <sup>[LOWS](https://github.com/bitcoin/bitcoin/pull/6769)</sup>:
-        - MUST send a `warning` and close the connection, or send an `error` and fail the channel.
-    - MUST respond with a `commitment_signed_eltoo` message if their own.
-  - during their turn
-    - MUST consider the previous transactions revoked

-#### Rationale

-HTLCs do not require signatures by the offerer, which is why only the two signatures for update and settlement transactions are required at this stage.

 ### Completing the Transition to the Updated State: `revoke_and_ack`

 Once the recipient of `commitment_signed` checks the signature and knows